Euler Poincare Dynamics and Control on Lie Groupoids: Preliminaries

-It is well-known that $AG$ has Lie algebroid structure as follows:\\ As we know, there exists a bijection between the space of sections $\Gamma (\tau)$ and the set of left (right) invariant vector fields on $G$ (see \cite{Mack}).
-If $X$ be a section of $\tau : AG \longrightarrow M,$ right invariant and left invariant vector fields corresponding to $X$ are, respectively, defined by
+It is well-known that $AG$ has a Lie algebroid structure as follows: As we know, there exists a bijection between the space of sections $\Gamma (\tau)$ and the set of left (right) invariant vector fields on $G$ (see \cite{Mack}).
+If $X$ is a section of $\tau : AG \longrightarrow M,$ the right invariant and left invariant vector fields corresponding to $X$ are, respectively, defined by

-where $L_{g}$ and $R_{g}$ are left translation and right translation corresponding to $g\in G.$ \\
+where $L_{g}$ and $R_{g}$ are left translation and right translation corresponding to $g\in G.$

-Therefore, Lie algebroid structure $([\vert ~,~ \vert], \rho ) $ on $AG$ can be introduced as follows: \begin{enumerate} \item The anchor map:
+Therefore, the Lie algebroid structure $([\vert ~,~ \vert], \rho ) $ on $AG$ can be introduced as follows: \begin{enumerate} \item The anchor map:

-where $X \in \Gamma (\tau), p \in M.$\\ \item Lie bracket:
+where $X \in \Gamma (\tau), p \in M.$ \item Lie bracket: